 There were African slaves at the building of the pyramids, and Africans fought as gladiators in the Coliseum of imperial Rome.
 These slaves took their foodstuffs with them and African recipes influenced the cuisine of those cultures as well.

-There were also Indians, who from early history traded and settled in the West African coastal areas and the spice island of Zanzibar.
+There were also Indians, who from early history traded and settled in the East African coastal areas and the spice island of Zanzibar.
 These peoples brought their own highly spiced, tasty ethnic recipes with them.

 The recipes eventually blended into the fantastic diversity that is African cooking